Sheriff, Human Services director: No easy answer to correlation between mental health, violent crime

 He also believes society has become desensitized to the effect from violent crime, largely because of the increase over the 30 years.

-The youth of the 21st century have been exposed to a society in which violent crimes have become something “almost acceptable and normal,” Kraner said.
+The youth of the 21st century have been exposed to a society in which violent crimes have become something “almost acceptable and normal,” Kramer said.

 “Whereas 30 or 40 years ago murders occurred more rarely and seemed out of the ordinary, we’re now in a sad state of affairs when we can name off multiple shootings right off the top of our heads.”